shivam1608/JMailTM/README.md

 # JMailTM
 JMailTM is a Lightweight Java Wrapper for https://mail.tm API (A Temp Mail Service).
-It has a easy to use interface and callbacks.
+It has a easy to use interface and callbacks with javaDoc.

 ### Version : 0.1